コンテンツにスキップ

 It was by chance that the overall color scheme turned out to be blue, but it gave the space a sense of unity, and I feel that there is a sense of serenity throughout the space that I hadn't imagined when I was planning it.
 I think that each visitor has a different sensibility, so I hope that they will experience it in a variety of ways.

 Starting this year, we have a monthly event program, and in May we held a performance at the exhibition hall as a related event to the special exhibition.
 This was the first attempt to attract people who are interested in music and dance, and to help them learn about this facility.
-In the future, in addition to exhibition-related events, we plan to hold one workshop, lecture, symposium, etc. per month.
+In the future, in addition to exhibition-related events, we plan to hold one workshop, lecture, or symposium per month.

 Related articles